 An experienced divorce attorney can assist you when contemplating living together after divorce, as such, it is important to retain an individual skilled in providing advice on issues that can arise post-divorce.

 The procedures of filing taxes during divorce and filing taxes after divorce is also something that you will need to figure out.
-Living together does not mean that you will be able to do your taxes the way you did it when you were married.
+Living with ex-husband after divorce does not mean that you will be able to do your taxes the way you did it when you were married.

-The emotional effects of being divorced and living together
+The emotional effects of living together after divorce

 This arrangement of living together will either result in getting back together after divorce or that one of you will move out eventually when the bitterness gets the best of you.